RonZ-dev/docker-acestream-server/README.md

 What this provides:

-- Dockerized Ace Stream server (version `3.1.74`) running under Debian 10 (Buster) slim.
+- Dockerized Ace Stream server (version `3.1.75rc4`) running on docker container python 3.8-slim
-- Bash script to start server and present HTTP API endpoint to host.
-- Python playback script [`playstream.py`](playstream.py) instructing server to:
+- Dockerized web server which provides acces to python playback script [`playstream.py`](playstream.py) instructing server to:
 	- Commence streaming of a given program ID.
-	- ...and optionally start a compatible media player (such as [VLC](https://www.videolan.org/vlc/)) to view stream.

 Since a single HTTP endpoint exposed from the Docker container controls the server _and_ provides the output stream, this provides one of the easier methods for playback of Ace Streams on traditionally unsupported operating systems such as macOS.